D. Crime Awareness and Annual Crime and Fire Safety Report

 The UTSA Police Department maintains close working relationships with the San Antonio Police Department, Bexar County Sheriff’s Office, as well as federal, state, and other law enforcement agencies.

 The UTSAPD routinely shares investigative information with these agencies and also works closely with the San Antonio Fire Department and EMS.
-UTSAPD has a mutual aid law enforcement agreement with the San Antonio Police Department to provide law enforcement services, to investigate crimes, and to protect life and property within the geographical areas common to the City of San Antonio and UTSA.
+UTSAPD has a mutual aid law enforcement agreement with the San Antonio Police Department to provide law enforcement services to investigate crimes, and to protect life and property within the geographical areas common to the City of San Antonio and UTSA.
 The San Antonio Police Department and other local law enforcement agencies notify the UTSA Police when crimes occur within their jurisdictions that impact UTSA.
-A number of recognized student meeting and living facilities off campus.
+A number of recognized student organizations maintain meeting and living facilities off campus.
 These facilities are not owned or controlled by UTSA.
 UTSA is routinely informed by other local law enforcement agencies of any criminal activities involving UTSA student organizations.
 The information in these reports is subsequently shared with the Office of Student Affairs.

 Emergency Management, Response and Evacuation Procedures